YangWu1227/kenwuyang.com/content/project/2021-04-19-modeling-lumber-volume-from-tree-diameter/index.en.md

 projects: []
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This scenario-based project was given to us as an assignment in my [linear regression model class](https://www.kenyon.edu/academics/departments-and-majors/mathematics-statistics/academic-program-requirements/courses-in-statistics/).
-A production planning supervisor for a lumber company has hired us to help with developing a predictive model.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This scenario-based project was given to us as an assignment in my [linear regression model](https://www.kenyon.edu/academics/departments-and-majors/mathematics-statistics/academic-program-requirements/courses-in-statistics/) class.
+A production planning supervisor for a lumber company has hired me to help with developing a predictive model.
 The lumber company wishes to use the diameter of a tree to predict the volume of lumber obtained from the tree after processing.
 A successful model will help the planning supervisor schedule tree-cutting and mill processing.
 There were needs for analysis in the following areas:

 1. Develop a mathematical model, or two, to predict lumber volume from tree diameters.
 2. Assess how well the model(s) fits the data.
 Perform appropriate diagnostics such as residual analysis, assumptions validation, etc.